-I am dedicated to continuing our partnership in achieving our mission of "providing diverse learning opportunities that inspire all students to become life-long learners who contribute to their community."
+I am excited to continue our partnership in achieving our mission of "providing diverse learning opportunities that inspire all students to become life-long learners who contribute to their community."
 Our school district thrives because of this collective effort, focus and commitment of our Thornton Fractional High School students, staff, board of education members, parents, and community partners.
-I look forward to the work we will accomplish this school year, and I am humbled and grateful to serve as superintendent of such an extraordinary district.
+I look forward to the work we will accomplish this school year, and I am humbled and honored to continue to serve as your superintendent.